mohammad0914/Pursuit-Core-Web-React-Networking-Lab-Tested/README.md

 ## Bonus

 Add a `Status` component as a child of `Game` that renders `Blackjack!` if the player can have a score of 21, `Busted...` if the player is busted, or `null` otherwise.
+Create a cards prop for Status which takes an array of cards from the API.

 - The value of cards two through ten is their value (2 through 10).
 - Face cards (Jack, Queen, and King) are all worth 10.